pablofd/browser-use-mcp-server/README.md

 When running in stdio mode, the server will automatically start both the SSE server and mcp-proxy.
 The proxy handles the conversion between stdio and SSE protocols.
-No additional configuration is needed - just start your terminal-based client and it will communicate with the server through stdin/stdout.
+No additional configuration is needed - just start your client and it will communicate with the server through stdin/stdout.

 Install the cli